Museum of Old Monaco: Overview

 Museum of Old Monaco is installed on three levels.
 There are three halls in the museum: the Monaco hall, the military hall, and the hall dedicated to religion.
 In museum halls, visitors can see everyday objects of Monegasques, the uniforms and weapons of Monaco militaries, historical documents, and letters of the king of France, dated September 1644.

 The museum brings together objects from Monaco's heritage that tell the history of the country and its traditions.
 Another objective of the Museum is preservation of Monegasque language by hosting these heritage items alongside the revival of the spoken word.

 Among other things, the museum's collection contains paintings and sculptures created by artists from around the world.
-In particular, an 18th-century nursery is represented here; a statue of Henry IV as a child and created by Baron Francois Bosio; portrait of the musician Honore Langle, professor and one of the founders of the Paris Conservatory and the founder of the Naples Conservatory, painted by French artist Marie Vigee-Lebrun.
+In particular, an 18th-century nursery is represented here; a statue of Henri IV as a child and created by Baron Francois Bosio; portrait of the musician Honore Langle, professor and one of the founders of the Paris Conservatory and the founder of the Naples Conservatory, painted by French artist Marie Vigee-Lebrun.